 Scholarships, Grant Awards, & Financial Aid

-Current students can view personal financial aid information on the student portal at https://myfa.taylor.edu.
-The student will need to enter his/her assigned username and then will create their own password.
-On the portal, the student will need to complete various steps depending on which loans he/she wants including: apply for the loan, complete entrance counseling, and sign the master promissory note.
+Current students can view personal financial aid information on the student portal.
+You will need to enter your assigned username and then create your own password.
+On the portal, you will need to complete various steps depending on which loans you want including: apply for the loan, complete entrance counseling, and sign the master promissory note.
 Aid cannot be disbursed prior to the completion of the appropriate steps.

 For more information, please contact the Financial Aid Department at 765-998-5358.